Yaseen-Zeb/BrainStack/os/b os-responsibilities/b memory-management.md

 # Memory Management Techniques
 It can categorized in two parts:
-- Contiguous memory management schemes
+- Contiguous memory management
-- Non-Contiguous memory management schemes
+- Non-Contiguous memory management

 ## Contiguous memory management
 In contiguous memory management the hole process is allocated a single block of memory.
 ### Types
-There are two types of contiguous memory management:s **Fixed Partitioning**
+There are two types of contiguous memory management:
+**Fixed Partitioning**
 **Variable Partitioning**